Christopher Thomas Knight: Life and seclusion

-Some have expressed doubt for Knight's outdoor survival skills, saying that Knight might have broken into and taken refuge in vacant cabins.
+A few residents interviewed by The Boston Globe have expressed doubt at Knight's outdoor survival skills, saying he might have broken into and taken refuge in vacant cabins.

 Encounters with others during seclusion

-At the time of his arrest, Knight claimed only one instance occurred during his 27 years of solitude in which he spoke with another human; at some point in the 1990s, he exchanged the word "hi" with a hiker whom he encountered on a lightly traveled path.
+At the time of his arrest, Knight claimed that only one time during his 27 years of solitude did he speak with another human; at some point in the 1990s, he exchanged the word hi with a hiker whom he encountered on a lightly traveled path.

 In the summer of 2012, Knight broke into a cabin where a man was sleeping.
-There was no car in the driveway, so Knight thought it was empty.
-Without either one seeing each other, the man shouted "Get the hell out of here!", after which Knight ran out.
+There was no car in the driveway, so Knight thought the building was empty.
+Neither man saw the other, but the man in the cabin shouted, “Get the hell out of here!", after which Knight ran out.
+Knight reportedly never returned to that particular cabin.

-Biographer Michael Finkel later reported that around February 2013, a fisherman named Tony Bellavance (along with his son and grandson) had discovered Knight in his camp, two months before he was apprehended by police.
-Knight later admitted to having been discovered by the fishermen, but had not mentioned it to police at the time of his arrest because the group swore a pact to not tell anyone of their meeting (after the anglers learned that Knight simply wanted to be left alone).
+Biographer Michael Finkel later reported that around February 2013, a fisherman named Tony Bellavance (along with his son and grandson) discovered Knight in his camp, two months before he was apprehended by police.
+Knight later admitted to having been discovered by the fishermen but did not mention it to police at the time of his arrest because the group swore a pact not to tell anyone of their meeting (after the anglers learned that Knight simply wanted to be left alone).

 Capture and aftermath

 Knight was captured by game warden Sergeant Terry Hughes on April 4, 2013, while burgling the Pine Tree Camp in Rome, Maine.
+Hughes had been determined to capture Knight and worked with the camp to install hidden motion detectors which would alert him to trespassers.
 He was sentenced to seven months in jail on October 28, 2013, of which he had already served all but a week while awaiting sentencing.
 In addition to the jail sentence, Knight paid $2,000 in restitution to victims, completed a Co-Occurring Disorders Court Program (designed for people with substance abuse problems and mental health disorders), and completed three years of probation.

 Knight has described deep-felt ethical misgivings about the burglaries committed, saying that stealing is wrong.
 Even the prosecutor said a longer sentence would have been cruel.
 Judge Nancy Mills believes that Knight was unlikely to reoffend.
 After release, Knight met with the judge every week, avoided alcohol, and secured a job with his brother.

 Journalist Michael Finkel met with Knight for nine one-hour sessions while he was in jail.
 This was the genesis for first an article in GQ in August 2014, and then the book The Stranger In The Woods, published in March 2017.